php-pds/skeleton/README.md

 ### bin/

-If the package provides a directory for command-line executable files, it MUST be named `bin/`.
+If the package provides a root-level directory for command-line executable files, it MUST be named `bin/`.

 This publication does not otherwise define the structure and contents of the